versionone/api-examples/rest/apis-walkthrough.md

 b.  if you have your own instance of VersionOne Lifecycle already, see the last section in the following **Setup** instructions for how to create your own Access Token to use during the exercises.

-### Setup

-#### Installing cURL

-cURL is available for a huge variety of operating systems:

-* If you are running the Windows operating system, the easiest way to get a copy of cURL for your machine is to download and install [Git for Windows](https://git-for-windows.github.io/), and then open the Git Bash prompt.
-* If you are using another operating system or prefer to install a stand-alone copy of cURL, we suggest you visit the [Download Wizard](https://curl.haxx.se/dlwiz/) to select the correct package for your system.

-#### Using cURL

-Now you're ready to roll!

 ##### Simple test against Google

 Once you have cURL installed, you can try it against a test URL, like Google, by simply typing `curl 'http://www.google.com'` and pressing **Enter**.